itdddjulius/TickerRobot/README.md

 Please acknowledge receipt of this email
 Please provide a link to a public Git repo containing your solution Commit to the same repo at least at the completion of each part.
-Feel free to document any assumptions you’ve made if the requirements are not clear (intentionally or otherwise – we’re not expecting questions during the test, so do your best and make assumptions as necessary).
+Feel free to document any assumptions youâ€™ve made if the requirements are not clear (intentionally or otherwise â€“ weâ€™re not expecting questions during the test, so do your best and make assumptions as necessary).
-We’d like to see solution in either JavaScript or preferably TypeScript We’d like to see unit tests demonstrating correctness of your solution Please email to advise when the last commit per part is done, and we’ll email you the next part.
+Weâ€™d like to see solution in either JavaScript or preferably TypeScript Weâ€™d like to see unit tests demonstrating correctness of your solution Please email to advise when the last commit per part is done, and weâ€™ll email you the next part.
-There are 3 parts in total – we’d expect most candidates to complete parts 1 and 2, and part 3 as a stretch goal.
+There are 3 parts in total â€“ weâ€™d expect most candidates to complete parts 1 and 2, and part 3 as a stretch goal.
-We’d advise spending no more than 2 hours total – hopefully it’s a fun puzzle to demonstrate how you tend to approach problems.
+Weâ€™d advise spending no more than 2 hours total â€“ hopefully itâ€™s a fun puzzle to demonstrate how you tend to approach problems.